+Faculty: The Arts (continued) Year 9

-Subject: Music Performance Length of Course: 1 Semester Pre-Requisites: Students must be proficient at an instrument.
+Subject: Music Performance

+Length of Course: Pre-Requisites: Course Leads to: 1 Semester Students must be proficient at an instrument.
 Students must be prepared to perform in various situations to audiences.
-Course Leads to: Year 10 Music Performance or Advanced Music.
+Year 10 Music Performance or Advanced Music.